HealthCatalyst/Fabric.Cashmere/guides/getting-started.md

 ## Step 2: Create a Cashmere module.

 ### A) Create a module to hold the Cashmere components your app needs.
-This will makes for a more organized code base and will help avoid duplicate references throughout your app.
+This will make for a more organized code base and will help avoid duplicate references throughout your app.
 Place all the components in the exports field of the `@NgModule` annotation.

 ```typescript
 import {NgModule} from '@angular/core';